webxdc/website/src-docs/spec/setRealtimeListener.md

 **Note that this API is experimental and not fully settled (April 2024)**

-Announce participation in realtime data sending and receiving to other peers.
+Register a listener callback for realtime data arriving from other peers.
+This will implicitely trigger the setup of realtime connections if they were not established yet.

-The `setRealtimeListener` callback receives `Uint8Array` data items that were sent from connected peers by [`sendRealtimeData(data)`](./sendRealtimeData.md).
+The `setRealtimeListener` callback receives `Uint8Array` data items that were sent from connected peers.
+See [`sendRealtimeData(data)`](./sendRealtimeData.md) for more info.

 Calling `setRealtimeListener` with a `null` value will disconnect from receiving and sending realtime data.